Amruthdd/javamini/onlinebookstore/README.md

 - Maintaining books selling history
 - Adding and managing books
 - User Friendly
-- For Implemention of Generic Servlets in Java
-- This is a Mini-project developed using Java, Jdbc, And Generic Servlets

 <span style="color:blue">**Admin Have Following Access for this online store site:-**</span>
 - Add New Books